juntao/arenztopia/content/essential_info.md

 Several major rivers and deltas exist in Arenztopia.

-* Arenztopia River is the largest river in Arenztopia.
+* The Arenztopia River is the largest river in Arenztopia.
 It runs through the heart of Arenztopia City and continues inland, where it feeds several lakes and wetlands.
 * The Tortoise River flows through Olb City and meets the Chrysanthemum River at the largest delta in Arenztopia to form one of the largest river systems in Arenztopia.
 * The Chrysanthemum River feeds several mountain lakes on Arenztopia Mountain.
 It shares a delta with the Tortoise River where the two rivers meet the sea.
 * The Hernandez River is an extremely long river that waters the National Forest and reaches a little bit into the Arenztopian Desert.